How do I apply for Accommodation?

 Can you guarantee Halls of Residence to all first year students?
 There are not enough places to accommodate all those students who wish to go into Halls, so we allocate rooms as fairly as possible in date order of receiving applications.

 I’ve yet to apply for halls accommodation, is it too late to be allocated into Halls of Residence?

-If you hold an Unconditional firm offer with the University of Gloucestershire and apply for accommodation before May 8th 2013 you will be guaranteed a place in Halls of Residence.
+If you hold an Unconditional firm offer with the University of Gloucestershire and apply for accommodation by May 1st 2014 you will be guaranteed a place in Halls of Residence.

 What options will I have if I don’t get a Halls place?
 If we are unable to offer you a place in Halls of Residence you will be sent information which will go through the alternative accommodation options available to you, which includes the following options: